sukanya-pai/rock-paper-scissors/readME.md

     - To get the database schema of only specific app, run the command: `./manage.py graph_models two_player_game -o rps_schema.png`
     - The schema would be generated in the project location.

-### What was achieved in 3 hours?
+### What was achieved?
+- In 3 hours:
     - Requirement freeze and database design plan exercise for two player game
     - Development of in memory game application - both UI and backend - which takes inputs from user, processes it and returns result and updates score board
         - While doing this encountered interesting issues in UI.
 Debugged it and fixed the issues.
     - Extending the in memory game to database based design to allow saving game data for future use.
     - Implemented backend for saving the data and encountered minor implementation related issues in django queries and worked on fixing it.
 - Took additional 1-2 hours for the following:
     - Implemented About Page and Contact Us page to provide more details regarding the application in UI.
     - Noticed tight coupling in database design which didnt let the current design to be extended to n-player game without need for adding columns.
-Worked on revamping the database design schema to support multi player approach for future.
+Worked on revamping the database design schema and backend logic to support multi player approach for future.

 ### Additional features that could be implemented if I had more time:
 - Would have deployed the application on heroku.
 I have started going through heroku concepts and configuration steps for deploying the application.